 Quickstart

 Go from zero to your first deal in 5 minutes.
-Create an API key, embed the widget, and start closing deals.
+Create a server-side API key, generate a widget publishable key, embed the widget, and start closing deals.

 Step 1: Create an API Key